 temptation and indulgence

-The Devil Tarot Card’s True Meaning: Love, Relationships and More
+The Devil Tarot Card’s True Meaning: Love, Health and Money

 The Devil is a well-known concept across cultures and considered to be the lord of the underworld in the Judaeo-Christian tradition.